Best Fastpacking Packs of 2026

 • Long production lead times

-• The harness is slightly over-padded for what you should carry in this pack
+• Harness is slightly over-padded for what the pack can carry

-• It can look dorky if the rolltop extension collar is fully extended
+• Can look dorky when you fully extend the rolltop extension collar

-The Red Paw Packs Flatiron 28L is a fully customizable, high-volume, ultralight fastpack made by a cottage manufacturer in Boulder, Colorado.
-It is advertised as weighing between 13 and 19 ounces, but we added some custom features that pushed it to the upper end of that hoped-for weight.
-At an actual weight of 19.47 ounces for our customized version, our Flatiron 28L isn’t the lightest pack on the list, but its volume-to-weight ratio is still impressive, considering this pack is large enough that one of our testers was able to use it on an eight-day trip through southern Colorado’s San Juan Mountains.
-She noted that when the rolltop extension collar is fully utilized, this pack is much larger than 28 liters.
+The Red Paw Packs Flatiron 28L is a fully customizable ultralight fastpack made by a cottage manufacturer in Boulder, Colorado.
+The brand claims the pack weighs between 13 and 19 ounces, but we added some custom features that pushed it to the upper end of that hoped-for weight.
+At an actual weight of 19.5 ounces for our customized version, our Flatiron 28L isn’t the lightest pack on the list, but its volume-to-weight ratio is still impressive, especially considering this pack is large enough that one of our testers was able to use it on an eight-day trip through southern Colorado’s San Juan Mountains.
+She noted that this pack is much larger than 28 liters when fully utilizing the rolltop extension collar.

 We loved the ability to customize many features of this pack.
-We added a zipper to one of the smaller shoulder strap pockets, elastic drawstrings on both the larger shoulder strap pockets, and a shock cord to the back of the pack so that we could better secure items sticking out of the rear pockets, like a foam pad, trekking poles, and packraft paddles.
+We added a zipper to one of the smaller shoulder strap pockets, elastic drawstrings on both the larger shoulder strap pockets, and a shock cord to the back of the pack to better secure items sticking out of the rear pockets, such as a foam sleeping pad, trekking poles, or even packraft paddles.
 The Flatiron 28L is made mainly of 200-denier Ultra material, and you can choose custom colors for different parts of the pack.

 The Flatiron 28L is the only pack on our list with a hybrid fastpacking harness: running vest-shaped but slightly narrower and with more padding.
 In our opinion, this is somewhat over-padded for a fastpack.
 We generally prefer harnesses to be minimally padded for body contouring and breathability, but the three-dimensional mesh on the back of the straps effectively kept sweat away from the body.
 When we had eight days of food loaded in this pack, we weren’t complaining about the extra padding, but we often felt like it was a bit much when we had less weight in the pack.

-Unlike the Pa’lante Packs Joey, this pack has a one-inch webbing removable waistbelt, which is meant to stabilize the load but not support weight.
+Unlike the Pa’lante Packs Joey, this pack has a one-inch webbing removable waistbelt, which can stabilize the load but not support weight.
 When carrying about 20 liters and 10 to 12 pounds of gear and placing softer items against your back so that the pack best conforms to your body, this pack runs nicely, and there’s no need to use the waistbelt for stabilization.
-When we pushed the pack to about 15 pounds, we found the waistbelt was needed to keep the pack still against the back.
+However, when we pushed the pack to about 15 pounds, we needed the waistbelt to keep it still against the back.

-Made in Boulder, Colorado, Red Paw Packs is a small company seemingly run by one man, the founder Matt Evans.
-Just like Pa’lante Packs, Red Paw Packs are popular among the ultralight backpacking crowd, but we’ve found this pack works excellently for fastpacking.
-Since every pack is made custom, there is generally a significant lead time for getting one, so don’t wait until the last minute before a trip to order one.
+Made in Boulder, Colorado, Red Paw Packs is a small company seemingly run by one man: the founder, Matt Evans.
+Like Pa’lante Packs, Red Paw Packs is popular among the ultralight backpacking crowd, but we’ve found this pack works excellently for fastpacking.
+Since every pack is custom-made, there is generally a significant lead time for getting one, so don’t wait until the last minute before a trip to order one.

 Check out our in-depth Red Paw Packs Flatiron 28L review to learn more.